 Please note: This popular program is for Colwood residents only, and is free of charge.
 Proof of residency may be required at the gate.
 Private contractors who are working for a Colwood resident will be required to have a note/letter from the Colwood resident indicating the residents name, address, phone number and how many truck loads of debris are expected to be dropped off from this residence during the day.
 This note should be presented to the attendant at the gate.

 The City of Colwood Public Works team is all geared up for winter ice and snow removal...but we need your help!
+Watch the Colwood Snow video for all the details.

 We need to work together as a community during winter icy and snowy conditions to keep streets and sidewalks clear and safe, and keep people, goods, and services moving.